andrewchambers/bupstash/doc/man/bupstash-list-contents.1.md

 ### Jsonl

+When `--format` is set to `jsonl`, `bupstash list-contents` outputs one json object per line.
-The output format consists of a series of json encoded liness.
-The output json object is not stable yet so is not docuemented here.
+The output json object format is pending stabilization so is not documented.

 ## QUERY LANGUAGE

-The bupstash query language is shared by many commands such as bupstash-get(1), bupstash-list(1) and bupstash-rm(1) and others.
 For full documentation on the query language, see bupstash-query-language(7).

-## Query caching
+## QUERY CACHING

 The list-contents command uses the same query caching mechanisms as bupstash-list(1), check that page for more information on the query cache.